Arsh1213/getting_started_with_javascript/Chapters/5_conditionals_loops_recursions.md

 > The `for` and `while` loops are agents of `iteration`, where an `iterator` is an entity that traverses the journey of loops by shifting it's association with different items of the `iterable`.

 The above statement, although correct, is quite abstract and difficult to understand.
-Let's consider an example that illustrates the concepts.
+Let's consider an example that illustrates the concepts. __Read the comments accompanying the code__ carefully - the explanations are embedded there.

 ```javascript
 // Example to understand the concept of iteration